ky2710/javascript-allonge-six/myAllonge/markdown/main_1_Composing.md

 Every time we call `mapWith`, we're calling `[...prepend, fn(first)]`.
 To do that, we take the array in `prepend` and push `fn(first)` onto the end, creating a new array that will be passed to the next invocation of `mapWith`.

 Worse, the JavaScript Engine actually copies the elements from `prepend` into the new array one at a time.
-That is very laborious.[^cow]
+That is very laborious.`1`

-[^cow]: It needn't always be so: Programmers have developed specialized data structures that make operations like this cheap, often by arranging for structures to share common elements by default, and only making copies when changes are made.
+>`1` It needn't always be so: Programmers have developed specialized data structures that make operations like this cheap, often by arranging for structures to share common elements by default, and only making copies when changes are made.
 But this is not how JavaScript's built-in arrays work.

 The array we had in `prepend` is no longer used.
 In GC environments, it is marked as no longer being used, and eventually the garbage collector recycles the memory it is using.
 Lather, rinse, repeat: Ever time we call `mapWith`, we're creating a new array, copying all the elements from `prepend` into the new array, and then we no longer use `prepend`.